embodied-agent-eval/virtualhome_eval/README.md

   - `action_sequence`
   - `subgoal_decomposition`
   - `transition_modeling`
-- `model_name`: Name of LLM to be evaluated, served as an identifier.
 - `llm_response_path`: The path of LLM output to be evaluated.
 It is `""` by default, using the existing outputs at directory `virtualhome_eval/llm_response/`.
 - `dataset`: The dataset type.
 Options:
   - `virtualhome`